Fresh Citrus Salad with Orange Honey Vinaigrette

 Instructions

 • Prepare oranges.
 Slice top and bottom of oranges.
 Place on cutting board and run a sharp knife between the peel and the flesh of the orange from the top to the bottom all around the orange to remove the peel and white pith.
-Cut in half lengthwise.
-Remove white core.
-Place flat side down on cutting board and cut into even slices.
-Leave as half slices or cut into smaller pieces as desired.
-For more details watch this video on
+A quick way to peel oranges – and they look pretty too!

 • On a large plate, shallow bowl or platter, spread green leafy mix and toss in red cabbage if using.